yellowmessenger/documentation/docs/cookbooks/marketplace-templates/saas.md

     - If Chat with support is selected, a support agent will be connected to take the conversation forward.
 3. **FAQs**: All the FAQs about the company are added and trained with the answers in the [FAQs section](https://docs.yellow.ai/docs/platform_concepts/studio/train/add-faqs).
 When FAQs is selected, a condition node ([channel filter](https://docs.yellow.ai/docs/platform_concepts/studio/build/nodes/logic-nodes#2-channel-filter)) is added to identify the channel from which the conversation is taking place.
     - If the conversation is happening on WhatsApp, [WhatsApp list](https://docs.yellow.ai/docs/platform_concepts/studio/build/nodes/prompt-nodes#22-whatsapp-list) node is used to display the list of FAQs.
-    - If the conversation is via. other channels, [Quick reply](https://docs.yellow.ai/docs/platform_concepts/studio/build/nodes/prompt-nodes#14-quick-replies) node is used to display the list of FAQs.
+    - If the conversation is via other channels, [Quick reply](https://docs.yellow.ai/docs/platform_concepts/studio/build/nodes/prompt-nodes#14-quick-replies) node is used to display the list of FAQs.
     -  User can also type the query in the input bar.
     -  Based on the selection/entry, the answer will be fetched from the trained FAQs.